aws-samples/iot-dotnet-publisher-consumer/README.md

     Thread.Sleep(5000);
 }
 ```
-Make sure that the appropriate linux path format is followed for accessing the root certificate and .pfx.
-It is mentioned in the above snippet.
-The complete .NET core project source for the publisher is available under the Dotnetcoresamples folder in this repository.

 Run the application using 'dotnet run' and you should see messages published by dotnet core.

 ![](/images/pic7.png)

 ## 4e.
 Device consumer using .NET core

 Let's create the .NET core console application for the consumer by issuing the following commands in the Terminal.

 ``` shell
 mkdir Iotdotnetcoreconsumer